-Barbell Reverse Lunges: Muscle Worked, Benefits And Foam
+Barbell Reverse Lunges: Muscles Worked, Benefits And Foam

-Barbell lunge are a great exercise to strengthen your glutes, hamstrings and quads.
-But they can be tough on the knees.
-Many people therefore opt for reverse barbell lunge, as they take some of the load off the knee joints.
+Barbell lunges are great for strengthening the Quads, glutes, and hamstrings.
+However, they can be tough on the knees, therefore, many people opt for reverse barbell lunges, which take some load off the knee joints.

-Note: Barbell reverse lunge also known as rear lunge, backward lunge, back lunge.
+Note: The barbell reverse lunge is also known as the rear lunge, backward lunge, and back lunge.

 Barbell reverse lunges are a compound exercise that primarily targets the muscles of the lower body while also engaging the core for stability and balance.